 Then by Macbeath's theorem and Lemma~\ref{pres2}, $\Gamma=\langle S_\infty,A_1,...,A_r \vert R_\infty, R_{a,b,c} \rangle$.
-Note that in step (5) we don't in fact check which triples of horoballs have nonempty triple intersection (which is harder to check); rather we write a relation for each triple having nonempty pairwise intersections.
+Note that in step (5) we don't in fact check which triples of horoballs have nonempty triple intersection (which is harder to check); rather we write a relation for each triple satisfying the necessary condition arising from Lemma~\ref{cyganbound}.
 In principle this may yield redundant relations which we later eliminate.

+Step (5) was largely carried out by a computer.
+Using the bound on the level coming from the Cygan distance (see Lemma~\ref{cyganbound}), we found a Cygan ball containing all centers of horoballs that could possibly have nonempty intersections with any of $\{A_1B,\ldots, A_rB \}$.
+We then covered this ball by $\Gamma_\infty$-translates of $D_\infty$, and iterated over the list of centers to generate a list of cycles.
+We then compute the matrix representation of $A_c^{-1}(\gamma_\infty^3)^{-1}A_a\gamma_\infty^1A_b$ and attempt to identify it as a word in $\Gamma_\infty$.
+For $d=1,3,7$ we did this very inefficiently, by iterating over words in $\Gamma_\infty$ of increasing length until we found it.
+This way of searching would have taken unreasonably long for the quaternions, so instead we devised a way of guessing the element based on distance, and then making small corrections to get it exactly right.
+See \cite{MCode} for the details of the computations.

-In order to avoid tedious repetition of similar arguments or straightforward computations, we will only give one detailed proof for each step for the Picard modular groups, but we will give detailed arguments for the quaternionic lattice when they are substantially different.
+In order to avoid tedious repetition of similar arguments or straightforward computations, we will only give one detailed proof for each step for the Picard modular groups; we will give detailed arguments for the quaternionic Hurwitz lattice.